kube-logging/kube-logging.github.io/content/docs/whats-new/_index.md

         Retry_Limit: "no_limits"
     ```

-- In the Loggging operator helm chart uou can include extra manifests in to deploy together with the chart.
+- In the Loggging operator helm chart you can include extra manifests to deploy together with the chart using the `extraManifests` field similar to other popular charts.

 ## Version 4.7